Emissions reporting

 More information on the Sustainability Requirements of the GGSS can be found in Ofgem’s “Green Gas Support Scheme Guidance” document, available on Ofgem’s website.

-Consumers should be aware that;
+Consumers should be aware that:

 • the capture of carbon dioxide (CO2) during the biogas-to-biomethane upgrading process is counted as a negative value within the lifecycle emissions calculation (lowering the value).
 This methodology does not require that the CO2 is stored and the most widespread use of this CO2 is currently in the food and drink industry.